 Good education provision is critical to the vision for Chapelton and Walters & Cohen, a specialist schools architect, is working with EDC to ensure design excellence.
 Sites for three primary schools and one secondary school have been identified for first 4045 houses in the town.
 These schools will be located adjacent to commercial areas, to offer convenience for families … Read More

 Chapelton is served by a lively tearoom and Visitor Centre, a beauty and hair salon and a nursery school.
 More retail and offices are planned around Liddell Place and an allotments area is being designed and will be ready next year.
 Parks and leisure facilities are central to every phase of Chapelton.
-Community halls, parks … Read More
+Community halls, parks and sports pitches will feature … Read More

 Designed to be pedestrian friendly with an open sign free environment and with garages to the rear, there is nevertheless great road links into Aberdeen and to the south.
 Set between the A90 to the East and the AWPR Fastlink to the West there is a regular bus service.
 Aberdeen and Dundee buses stop at Chapelton’s Park and Choose … Read More